 M. Yvette Miller

-Judge M. Yvette Miller was originally appointed to the Court of Appeals of Georgia by Governor Roy Barnes on July 12, 1999, when she became the first African-American woman and 65th Judge on the Court.
-She has been re-elected statewide without opposition by the citizens of Georgia for three six-year terms, most recently in July, 2012.
-Judge Miller was unanimously selected by her fellow judges to serve as Chief Judge for a two-year term, which began on January 1, 2009, and ended on January 1, 2011.
-Judge Miller is the first African-American woman to serve as Chief Judge of the Court of Appeals of Georgia.
-During her tenure as Chief Judge, the Court implemented the e-filing initiative, which has improved access to the appellate court for attorneys and parties throughout the state of Georgia.
-After serving as the Court's Chief Judge, Judge Miller became a Presiding Judge on the Court.
+Presiding Judge M. Yvette Miller was appointed to the Court of Appeals of Georgia by Governor Roy Barnes on July 12, 1999, and became the 65th Judge on the court.
+She is the first African-American woman to sit on the Court and to serve as its Chief Judge.
+During her tenure as Chief Judge, Judge Miller implemented the e-filing initiative, which has improved access to the appellate court for attorneys and parties throughout the state of Georgia.

-Judge Miller received her B.A., cum laude, from Mercer University in 1977 and her J.D. from Mercer's Walter F. George School of Law in 1980.
-Judge Miller also earned an LL.M. in litigation from Emory University School of Law in 1988 and an LL.M. in the Judicial Process from the University of Virginia School of Law in 2004.
+Judge Miller attended Mercer University where she earned her B.A., cum laude, and received her Juris Doctorate from Mercer's Walter F. George School of Law.
+She later received her LL.M. in litigation from Emory University School of Law and an LL.M. in the Judicial Process from the University of Virginia School of Law.

-Judge Miller is a native of Georgia.
-She is the daughter of Conrad and Patricia J. Miller of Macon, Georgia.
-She has one sibling, Conrad N. Miller, Jr., M.D., who also resides in Macon with his family.
-Judge Miller resides in Vinings, Cobb County, and is a member of Cascade United Methodist Church in Atlanta.
-She is also a life-long member of Steward Chapel AME Church in Macon, Georgia.
+Judge Miller is a native of Macon, Georgia, and a former "Miss Macon."
+She is the daughter of Conrad and Patricia J. Miller and has one sibling, Conrad N. Miller, Jr., M.D., who resides in Macon with his family.
+Judge Miller is a member of Cascade United Methodist Church in Atlanta, and a life-long member of Steward Chapel AME Church in Macon.